Doncaster Rovers F.C.: Other teams

-Doncaster Rovers Belles have historically been one of the most successful sides in the women's game, however over recent years, partly due to highly controversial FA decisions and policy, they have fallen down the league ladder.
-They were formed by Rover's lottery ticket saleswomen in 1969 as Belle Vue Belles.
+Doncaster Rovers Belles were formed by Rover's lottery ticket saleswomen in 1969 as Belle Vue Belles.
 They merged with the Official DRFC Women's side in 2003 becoming Doncaster Rovers Belles, though they were still run independently.
 In 2019 they became part of Club Doncaster.
 They currently play in the FA Women's National League Division One Midlands.
 Their home games are played at Oxford Street, Rossington.

 Whilst not affiliated in any way to the English club, Doncaster Rovers of Melbourne, Australia, who play in the Victoria Leagues, were formed in 1967 and named after them.